microsoft/flashcards-workshop/workshop.md

 This concludes this workshop, we hope you enjoyed it and learned something new.

 In this workshop, you learned how to use Microsoft Fabric and Azure OpenAI to generate a set of study flashcards.
-You connected Fabric to Azure Blob Storage to store the flashcards and QR codes.
-You generated a PDF with the flashcards.
+You connected Fabric to Azure Blob Storage to store the flashcards.

 ## Clean up resources